ICARUS Smart Hood: Virtual IMC

 Key Takeaways:

-• ICARUS Devices has introduced a "smart VLD" (View Limiting Device) that uses a Polymer Dispersed Liquid Crystal (PDLC) film to dynamically change from clear to opaque.
+• ICARUS Devices has introduced a "smart View Limiting Device" (VLD) for instrument flight training, utilizing Polymer Dispersed Liquid Crystal (PDLC) film to electronically adjust visibility from clear to opaque.

-• Controlled by a smartphone app, instructors can adjust visibility modes and transition times to simulate real-world Instrument Meteorological Conditions (IMC) for enhanced training scenarios.
+• The device is controlled by a smartphone app, allowing instructors to dynamically set desired visibility levels and transition times to realistically simulate various Instrument Meteorological Conditions (IMC).

 See a mistake?
 Contact us.